 Most brokers publish on their website a list of all the assets the offer their clients the ability to trade.
 You will of course always find the major Forex pairs there, but the more minor pairs and crosses, not to mention the exotic currencies, are a little rarer.

 Most Forex brokers are not just selling the ability to trade Forex but are also offering trading in CFDs covering commodities and major equity indices, and sometimes also individual stocks and shares.
-There are even a few brokers, including some of the ones listed here, offering more unusual products, such as the Forex options offered by AvaTrade.
+There are even a few brokers offering more unusual products, such as Forex options.

 Forex brokers invariably offer leveraged trading, meaning a client can trade with more funds that they have actually deposited.